liellnima/icosahedral/README.md

 `$MEAN_DAYS` is the number of days over which the data should be averaged.
 Default is `$MEAN_DAYS=7`, i.e. a weekly average is calculated.
 Put `1` if you do not want that any average is calculated (or drop this argument).

-`$MON`is a flag indicating if you have monthly data summed up into one file.
-Default is `$MON=false`.
-If set to `true`, the data is split up into annual files.

 The script automatically creates a mapping from the hexgonal grid cells to longitude/latitude values.
 The resulting mapping can be found in the folder `mappings`.
 This assumes that all data files had the same resolution and are operating on the exact same hexagonal grid.